z-bingo/FastDVDNet/README.md

 ## FastDVDNet
+The model file has released at [here](https://github.com/z-bingo/FastDVDNet/tree/master/models)!

 TODO LIST:
-1. Train the network, and upload the trained model
-2. write the documents
-3. write the code of single-stage model, single-scale model to verify the superiority of FastDVDNet
+1. write the code of single-stage model, single-scale model to verify the superiority of FastDVDNet

 ## Introduction
 This repo. is an unofficial version of [FastDVDNet:ToWards Real-Time Video Denoising Without Explicit Motion Estimation](https://arxiv.org/pdf/1907.01361.pdf) by making use of PyTorch.